DiffstarPop: A generative physical model of galaxy star formation history: DiffstarPop Model Formulation

 As our model for $P(\thetasfh\vert\thetamah)$ is a bimodal distribution, it is also necessary to specify the relative weighting of the two populations, i.e., the {\em quenched fraction}, varies with halo properties.
 We model the quenched fraction with a sigmoid function of $\mpeakzero$.
 Figure~\ref{fig:diffstarpop_mean_qfrac} shows a comparison between \DstarPop and simulations for the quenched fraction as a function of $\mpeakzero$, for both central and satellite galaxies.
 The dashed curves show the DiffstarPop approximation of these different scaling relations, which are later used as the initial guess for our gradient descent optimizations run on each simulation.
+We note that the three simulations exhibit substantial differences in their quenched fractions, particularly for massive galaxies and for satellites.
+In particular, Galacticus predicts significantly lower quenched fractions for massive centrals and satellites than either \tng\ or UM.
+We have directly verified that these differences are present in the underlying simulation data, and therefore they reflect genuine differences among the simulated galaxy populations, which our model is flexible enough to capture.
 For more technical details of the formulation and implementation, we refer the interested reader to Appendix~\ref{diffstarpop_appendix} and our publicly available code.

 In addition, we introduce an explicit dependence in \DstarPop on a secondary halo property: the Diffmah parameter $\tpeak$.
 As discussed earlier, this parameter represents the time when the halo mass peaks, and serves as a tracer of halos that experience ``arrested development" \citep[see, e.g.,][]{smith_etal24_arrested_mahs}.
 We incorporate $\tpeak$-dependence into two separate aspects of the model.
 First, we modify the quenched fraction by allowing two of its sigmoid parameters ($y_{\rm lo}$ and $x_0$) to themselves be sigmoids that vary with $\tpeak$.
 Second, we model the mean of the quenching time $\langle\qtime\vert\mpeakzero\rangle$ with two components: the corresponding linear relationship with $\mpeakzero$, as for all other parameters; and with an additional term that shifts the quenching time, either positively or negatively, based on both $\tpeak$ and $\mpeakzero$ for each halo (see details in Appendix~\ref{sec:subsec_tpeak}).